CSC207-UofT/plannr/phase2/design_document.md

 ### How to Use Expenses

-1. Click the expenses button on the side bar menu
+1. Click the expenses button on the sidebar menu
 2. Enter an expense by selecting the plus sign on the top right of the expenses list view
 3. Enter the name of the expense (a string) and the amount as a decimal (ex.
 10.20), do not leave the fields blank
 5. Select the check mark to save the expense